Octave: Music theory

 Most musical scales are written so that they begin and end on notes that are an octave apart.
-For example, the C major scale is typically written C D E F G A B C (shown below), the initial and final C's being an octave apart.
+For example, the C major scale is typically written C D E F G A B C (shown below), the initial and final Cs being an octave apart.

 Because of octave equivalence, notes in a chord that are one or more octaves apart are said to be doubled (even if there are more than two notes in different octaves) in the chord.
-The word is also used to describe melodies played in parallel in more than multiple octaves.
+The word is also used to describe melodies played in parallel one or more octaves apart (see example under Equivalence, below).

-While octaves commonly refer to the perfect octave (P8), the interval of an octave in music theory encompasses chromatic alterations within the pitch class, meaning that G♮ to G♯ (13 semitones higher) is an Augmented octave (A8), and G♮ to G♭ (11 semitones higher) is a diminished octave (d8).
+While octaves commonly refer to the perfect octave (P8), the interval of an octave in music theory encompasses chromatic alterations within the pitch class, meaning that G♮ to G♯ (13 semitones higher) is an augmented octave (A8), and G♮ to G♭ (11 semitones higher) is a diminished octave (d8).
 The use of such intervals is rare, as there is frequently a preferable enharmonically-equivalent notation available (minor ninth and major seventh respectively), but these categories of octaves must be acknowledged in any full understanding of the role and meaning of octaves more generally in music.